9 Essential IT setup

 - To search the internet.

-Make sure you have one of these web browsers installed:
+Make sure you have one of these web browsers installed and set it as your default browser:

 - Chrome: For those who want things to just work (at the cost of privacy).